 However, after February 1, if the ride is full and registration has been closed, no refund will be issued unless a rider on the waiting list – or someone else you know – can fill your spot.

 Similarly, after February 1, if the hotel option is full (even if the ride is not), no refund will be issued for either the hotel option or ride registration unless your spot can be filled.

 Sorry, but to protect us from both unused expenses and lost income (from potential riders who could not sign up earlier and then made other plans), we cannot offer exceptions for any reason, including medical or other emergencies.
 Third-party trip insurance is highly recommended for these unexpected situations.
 Silent Sports is one provider option – for example, a rider aged 60-69 would pay $46 if camping, $61 if double-occupancy motel.

 We will email registrants if/when the ride (or motel option) is full.

 Finally, no refund will be given for:

 Would you like to participate in the tour but not ride every day?
 Or, do you know someone — perhaps a significant other — who wants to come along but not bike?
-Maybe you’re with a group of riders that want to ferry a vehicle around for the week.
-We are offering discounted or free registration for volunteer drivers and extra vehicles to help with SAG ride support and to give us a hand in case of emergencies.
-Please contact us at firstname.lastname@example.org if you might be interested.
+Maybe you are with a group of riders that want to ferry a vehicle around for the week.
+We are offering discounted or free registration for volunteer drivers and extra vehicles to help with SAG ride support, water stops, and to give us a hand in case of emergencies.
+Please contact us at email@example.com if you might be interested.